drhsqlite/fossil-mirror/www/javascript.md

 stored [in its code repository](https://fossil-scm.org/fossil/file).

-Therefore, if you want to hack on the JavaScript code served by Fossil and mechanisms like [skin editing][cs] don’t suffice for your purposes, you can hack on the JavaScript in your local instance directly, just as you can hack on its C, SQL, Tcl, etc. code.
+Therefore, if you want to hack on the JavaScript code served by Fossil and mechanisms like [skin editing][cs] don’t suffice for your purposes, you can hack on the JavaScript in your local instance directly, just as you can hack on its C, SQL, and Tcl code.
 Fossil is free and open source software, under [a single license][2cbsd].

 [2cbsd]: https://fossil-scm.org/home/doc/trunk/COPYRIGHT-BSD2.txt
 [cs]:    ./customskin.md